Updated November 24, 2023

-Whenever a stock is piling up on the balance sheet it means finished products are not selling into the market then it becomes the really worrisome condition for the management.
+Whenever a stock is piling up on the balance sheet, it means finished products are not selling into the market, which becomes a worrisome condition for the management.
 Either they should cut down the production or push the product into the market because carrying stock on a book is always painful for the company financially.
-Companies like Eicher motors having good demand for their product or waiting period generally have zero stock.
-Zero stock is the best case for the company as it shows demand is high for its products.
-Plus, a company doesn’t have to carry a cost of carrying stock.
-More the stock sold more is the revenue.
-Stock levels are rising on the balance sheet is considered as the red signal from the analyst.
+Companies like Eicher Motors, having good demand for their product or waiting period, generally have zero stock.
+Zero stock is the best case for the company as it shows high product demand.
+Plus, a company doesn’t have to carry stock costs.
+The more the stock sold, the more the revenue.
+Stock levels rising on the balance sheet is considered the analyst’s red signal.

 Stock is nothing but part of the inventory.
-Tracking stock data becomes imperative because it shows finished product sells.
+Tracking stock data becomes imperative because it shows finished product sales.
 Some companies track stock data on day to day basis.

 Head To Head Comparison Between Stock vs Inventory (Infographics)

 Below is the top 6 difference between Stock vs Inventory